Pratham16112002/logseq/pages/Network Layer.md

 	  #+BEGIN_NOTE
-	  In the above notation n represnts the mask or no of bit represents  blocks / network To get the network it just to the and operation with subnet mask .
+	  In the above notation n represnts the mask or no of bit represents  blocks / network To get the network id just do the and operation with subnet mask .
 	  #+END_NOTE
 	-
 	- Rules : Addresses should be contiguous .